naszam/online-marketplace/README.md

 Consensys Academy's 2019 Developer Bootcamp Final Project.
 The Project implement an Online Marketplace DApp.

-The deployed smart contract allow the owner, set as admin, to manage the amdins of the marketplace (add/remove) and to manage store owners (add/remove).
+The deployed smart contract allow the owner, set as admin, to manage the admins of the marketplace (add/remove) and to manage store owners (add/remove).
 Then a store owner can manage the store's inventory and funds.
 Finally, the buyer can buy a specific item from the selected store.